Algebraic Surfaces in Positive Characteristic: Inseparable morphisms and foliations

 \begin{Theorem}[Jacobson] There is a bijective correspondence

 \end{Theorem}

-Let us mention one important difference to Galois theory: suppose $K$ is of transcendence degree $n$ over a perfect field $k$, which we think of as the function field of an $n$-dimensional variety over $k$.
-Then the extension $K^{p^{-1}}/K$ is finite of degree $p^n$.
-But for $n\geq2$ there are usually infinitely many sub-$p$-Lie algebras of ${\rm Der}(K)$ and thus infinitely many fields between $K$ and $K^{p^{-1}}$.
+Let us mention one important difference to Galois theory: suppose $K$ is of transcendence degree $n$ over an algebraically closed field $k$, e.g., the function field of an $n$-dimensional variety over $k$.
+Then, the extension $K^{p^{-1}}/K$ is finite of degree $p^n$.
+For $n\geq2$ there are infinitely many sub-$p$-Lie algebras of ${\rm Der}(K)$ and thus, {\em infinitely} many fields between $K$ and $K^{p^{-1}}$.